Skip to main content

 Assessing Large Classes

 The student cohort is becoming ever more diverse and more active, and student class sizes are increasing.
-For some Faculties, classes of 1000-2000 are becoming more common; for others a class of 80 would seem to be a large class.
+Classes of 1,000-2,000 are becoming more common; but even 80 can seem to be a large class.
 When student-centred learning is the University’s expectation, doubling or tripling class numbers can present real challenges in the design, management and fairness of assessment practices.

 Benefits